-Breast cancer in men is rare, but it does happen (about 1 percent of all breast cancer cases in the U.S.) .
+Breast cancer in men is rare, but it does happen (less than 1 percent of all breast cancer cases in the U.S.) .

 Men have much less breast tissue compared to women and are not routinely screened for breast cancer.

-Breast cancer screening is only recommended for some men at higher risk due to an inherited gene mutation or a strong family history of breast cancer.
+Breast cancer screening is only recommended for some men at higher than average risk due to an inherited gene mutation or a strong family history of breast cancer.

 If you have concerns about your risk of breast cancer, talk with a health care provider.

-Some men may have a higher risk of breast cancer, including those with a :
+Some men may have a higher than average risk of breast cancer, including those with a :

 Learn about BRCA2 and BRCA1 gene mutations and breast cancer risk in men.